 Seasonal Subscriptions FAQ

-What’s the difference between a ‘seasonal pass’ and a ‘seasonal subscription’?
+What’s the difference between a ‘pass’ and a ‘seasonal subscription’?

 Seasonal subscriptions automatically renew at the start date of the new season.
-Seasonal passes expire at the end of the season and they do not renew – the client needs to purchase a new pass for the next season.
+Passes expire at the end of the season and they do not renew – the client needs to purchase a new pass for the next season.

 Why is my user’s recurring payment date in 2038 (customer details)?